BabylonJS/Documentation/content/How_To/material/Reflect.md

 Of course, an axis-aligned box is still an approximation of true reflected/refracted scene geometry, but it may be a useful approximation.
 See "[Reflections Based on Local Cubemaps](https://community.arm.com/graphics/b/blog/posts/reflections-based-on-local-cubemaps-in-unity)" (from the ARM Developer's Graphics and Gaming Blog) for a good write-up of the concept as used in Unity (Babylon.js's implementation is similar).

 ### EquiRectangularCubeTexture
-Equirectangular panoramic images ([panotools wiki](https://wiki.panotools.org/Equirectangular_Projection)) squish a spherical panorama into one image (unlike the six sides needed for ordinary CubeTexture).
+Equirectangular panoramic images ([panotools wiki](https://wiki.panotools.org/Equirectangular_Projection)) squish a spherical panorama into one image (unlike the six sides needed for ordinary CubeTexture) using equirectangular projection ([wikipedia](https://en.wikipedia.org/wiki/Equirectangular_projection)).

 <p><img caption="An equirectangular panorama image, flattened out" alt="A warped view of a dock with boats" src="https://playground.babylonjs.com/textures/equirectangular.jpg"/></p>